datacarpentry/sql-ecology-lesson/_episodes/02-sql-aggregation.md

 > Write a query that returns, from the `species` table, the number of
 > `genus` in each `taxa`, only for the `taxa` with more than 10 `genus`.
 {: .challenge}

-## Ordering Aggregated Results

-We can order the results of our aggregation by a specific column, including the aggregated column.
-Let’s count the number of individuals of each species captured, ordered by the count:

-    SELECT species_id, COUNT(*)
-    FROM surveys
-    GROUP BY species_id
-    ORDER BY COUNT(species_id);

 ## Saving Queries for Future Use